sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 🔎 The trainer should show:

-* How to access teh list of user data
+* How to access the list of user data
 * How to read the user data for a particular user

 ### Exporting user activity via CSV